What’s a Good VO2 Max for Me? Your Aerobic Fitness Explained

-A VO2 max of 40 can be excellent for one person, good for another and only fair for a third.
+A VO2 max of 40 can be excellent for one person, good for another and only poor for a third.
 What?
 The missing context here is that the first person is a 28-year-old woman, the second is a 42-year-old man and the last is a 20-year-old male student.

 Making sense of VO2 max requires personal context.
 That’s the real challenge.

 VO2 Max for Men vs. Women